 What are the real costs of business text messaging?

-- Monthly w/Unlimited Messages to Some Contacts ($35/month for unlimited msgs to 100 contacts)
+- Monthly w/Unlimited Messages to Some Contacts ($35/month for unlimited messages to 100 contacts)

 - Customized Packages (submit a quote)

-Beware of "unlimited" plans over long-codes.
-As mentioned above, long codes are restricted so these aren't truly unlimited.
-Additionally, you should also be on the lookout for hidden charges.
+Be on the lookout for hidden charges.
 Many service providers charge additional fees for extra features, additional users, and premium support.
-Not to mention a whole host of services that lock you into long-term contracts with fluffy SLA's (service level agreements) that bosses tend to love, but provide very little real value.
+Not to mention a whole host of services that lock you into long-term contracts with fluffy SLAs (service level agreements) that bosses tend to love but provide very little real value.

 What Should Businesses Know About Texting Services?

-No matter how good the service, downtime is unavoidable.
-Almost all service providers rely on aggregators and mobile carriers to deliver messages - in addition, the service providers application is a factor.
-So inevitably, equipment fails, the API goes down, or a car crashes into a utility pole - and it's a domino effect that results in your messages not going out.
+No matter how good the service is, downtime is unavoidable.
+Almost all service providers rely on aggregators and mobile carriers to deliver messages - in addition, the service provider application is a factor.
+So inevitably, equipment fails, the API goes down, or a car crashes into a utility pole–a domino effect that results in your messages not going out.

 You don't have to send a text message from a mobile phone.
-It's now possible to text enable a landline phone.
-This means you can enable texting on your existing business phone number and send/receive messages from a website interface.
+It's now possible to text-enable a landline phone.
+This capability means you can enable texting on your existing business phone number and send/receive messages from a website interface.

-Transparency, simplicity, and support are really important.
-Many of the businesses that use a mass texting service rely on it to deliver critical messages.
-Emergency notifications during severe weather are just one example.
-It's absolutely critical that a business evaluate beyond just cost, and look for a partner who understands their industry, is transparent about their service, offers a simple to use service, and makes support one of their highest priorities.
+A company must evaluate beyond just cost and look for a partner who understands their industry, is transparent about their service, offers a simple-to-use service, and makes support one of their highest priorities.

 Don’t Ignore Replies

-You wouldn't ignore a voicemail message, so don't ignore replies to your text messages.
-This is a bigger problem when you're sending out mass text messages, but can quickly turn into a major headache when not managed.
+Just as you wouldn't overlook a voicemail, it's important not to ignore responses to your text messages.
+This issue becomes a bigger problem when dealing with mass text messaging and can quickly escalate into a significant problem if not handled properly.
 Having an opt-out system isn't enough.
 You should be looking for better opt-out solutions.